ferencberes/ethp2psim/docs/source/experiments.rst

 First, let's start with a simple experiment where we compare the deanonymization power of the adversary when it uses the first-reach or the first-sent heuristics to determine the originator for each message.
 These estimator strategies are used to guess the first node that broadcasted a given message based on the observations of all adversarial nodes.
 In short, an adversary using the first-reach heuristic predicts a node to be the first broadcaster if it is the first node that it heard the message from.
 On the other hand, using the channel latency information of adjacent channels, a first-sent estimator tries to identify the neighbor that first sent the message to any of the adversarial nodes.
 Naturally, the two predictions might not coincide as the triangle inequality does not necessarily hold for P2P network latency.

 In this experiment, we use a random regular graph with 1000 nodes and 50 degree to compare the two heuristics against multiple protocols.
-Not surprisingly, our results show that the adversary with the first-sent estimator performs significantly better.
+Not surprisingly, our results in the first Figure show that the adversary with the first-sent estimator performs significantly better.
 However, we highlight that only the hit ratio, inverse rank and NDCG can reflect this behavior where ground truth information about message sources is compiled into the evaluation.

 ..  figure:: ../../figures/passive_estimator_check.png

-Unfortunately, entropy does not work this way.
-It only measures the uncertainty of the prediction but not its goodness.
-Nevertheless, the entropy for Dandelion++ is higher than for Dandelion.
-The entropy for the remaining protocols is basically zero as in the implementation only one node is predicted to be the originator with larger than zero probability for these protocols.
-A possible future work could be to better define the possible originator node sets for the adversary who is attacking these protocols.
+Unfortunately, entropy does not depend on the ground-truth.
+It only measures the uncertainty of the predicted distribution, but not its closeness to the ground-truth.
+Nevertheless, the entropy for Dandelion++ is higher than for Dandelion in the next Figure.
+The prediction entropy for broadcast to all and our Onion Routing based protocol is zero as the predicted distribution only contains the most likely candidate.
+A possible future work could include additional less-likely candidates as well in the prediction distribution, this way better reflecting the knowledge of the adversary.

 ..  figure:: ../../figures/passive_estimator_entropy.png

-It is interesting to see how Dandelion can confuse the adversary compared to simple broadcasting in terms of hit ratio (e.g., first-sent performance drops from 0.5 to 0.3 in case of 10% adversarial nodes) which might indicate that it is an overly ambitious performance metric.
+In the first Figure, it is interesting to see how Dandelion can confuse the adversary compared to simple broadcasting in terms of hit ratio (e.g., first-sent performance drops from 0.5 to 0.3 in case of 10% adversarial nodes) which might indicate that it is overly restrictive, as it doesn't contain information about much of the predicted distribution.
 Instead, **our recommendation is to use inverse rank or NDCG for evaluation**.
-These metrics can better reflect that despite the higher uncertainty introduced by Dandelion(++) the adversary can still make a good educated guess in knowledge of the anonymity graph.
-For example, it is quite shocking to see the change in inverse rank from 0.5 to 0.4, that is only 0.5 worse ranks on average for the predicted message source, in case of 10% adversarial nodes.
+These metrics can better reflect that despite the higher uncertainty introduced by Dandelion(++) the adversary can still make a good educated guess in knowledge of the current anonymity graph (i.e., line-graph for Dandelion).
+For example, in the first Figure, it is quite shocking to see the change in inverse rank from 0.5 to 0.4, which means that on average Dandelion improves only half a rank for the predicted message source, in case of 10% adversarial nodes.

 A possible solution to the problem could be :class:`ethp2psim.protocols.OnionRoutingProtocol` (`our work <https://info.ilab.sztaki.hu/~kdomokos/OnionRoutingP2PEthereumPrivacy.pdf>`_ ) that uses enrypted messages in the anonymity phase to hide the originator from the adversary.
 Indeed, our results show that deanonymization performance remains low even for high adversarial node ratios.